firegloves/JavaModel-Converter/README.md

 Interface and class code generation is supported.
 You can configure what to generate into `application.properties`'s `typescript.generateInterface`
 Keep in mind how [interfaces work in Typescript](https://www.typescriptlang.org/docs/handbook/interfaces.html).
 I suggest to use almost always classes to take full advantage of type power.
+This means that to take advantage of Typescript typization when you have a json object (for example in response to an http request) you should create a new instance.

+For example in Angular:

+`// with a single Foo
+httpService.getFoo().subscribe(fooResponse => {
+    this.foo = new Foo(fooResponse);                            // fooResponse is a JSON object matching Foo class properties });

+// with an Foo array
+httpService.getFoo().subscribe(fooArrayResponse => {
+    this.fooArray = fooArrayResponse.map(f => new Foo(f));      // fooArrayResponse is a JSON array of object matching Foo class properties
+});`

 *Angular coding style is now supported*